-Federal unemployment insurance of $300 a week expires March 14, driving Democrats to vote on the relief package before the at date to ensure workers do not go without federal aid.
-Biden initially sought to expand those benefits to $400 a month, but Senate Democrats have agreed to change that figure to $300 a month and extend the benefits through September.
+Federal unemployment insurance of $300 a week expires March 14, driving the timeline of the vote to ensure workers do not go without federal aid.
+Biden initially sought to expand those benefits to $400 a week, but Senate Democrats have agreed to change that figure to $300 a week and extend the benefits through September 6.

 Individuals will also receive $1,400 stimulus checks, but the parameters of who can get them have changed.
-Initially, those earning $75,000 a year or a couple making $150,000 would qualify for the full amount before it starts scaling down.
+Those earning $75,000 a year, a single parent earning $112,500 or a couple making $150,000 qualify for the full amount.

-Instead, Biden had agreed to altering where the checks phase out.
+But the point at which it starts to scale down has changed.
 Before, the amount would decrease until zeroing out for people making $100,000.
 Now that threshold is $80,000 for an individual and $160,000 for a couple.

 White House spokeswoman Jen Psaki said 98 percent of the people who received the $600 December stimulus will receive the new $1,400 checks.

 The December stimulus bill increased benefits for SNAP — the Supplemental Nutrition Assistance Program — by 15 percent for six months.
 Experts applauded that change, which research suggests is one of the most effective ways to address hunger.
 But many worried it wasn’t enough, especially with the six-month drop-off.